 Frank glanced at me in amusement.
 “Of course I am.”

 We walked in silence for a few minutes after that, until Frank asked, “So how are you and Albus?”
-He said it so randomly that it caught me off guard.
+He asked it so randomly that it caught me off guard.
 I froze for a split second and that was all Frank needed to know I was embarrassed by his question.

 “Er- what do you mean?”

 Bailey smiled for the first time in hours.
-“Yeah, how are you and your boyfriend
+“Yeah, how are you and your boyfriend?”

 “He’s not my boyfriend!”
 I protested.
 Why did everyone always assume that?